Sunday, October 5, 2008

 She kept not her promise.

-Only the smell of flesh in her breasts now
+Only the smell of flesh lingers in her breasts now

-Nobody kept promise… thirty-three summers passed, nobody keeps promise.
+Nobody kept promises… thirty-three summers passed, nobody keeps promises.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^